 The game clock speed of the reference model is 1375MHz with a boost clock speed of 1560MHz.
 While the memory clock speed is 12Gbps, and has a typical board power of 150W.
 But most RX 5600 XT graphics cards from board partners will feature a higher and faster GPU clock speeds.
-And a very few will feature 14Gbps memory clock speed; resulting in a slightly higher TGP than the reference model.
+And (now) most will feature 14Gbps memory clock speed as well; resulting in a slightly higher TGP than the reference model.

 What’s the Best RX 5600 XT Graphics Card Then?

 There you have it guys, I hope this article helped you one way or another.
 It’s not a comprehensive guide since we haven’t tested all the RX 5600 XT.
 Nevertheless, this will give you an idea which RX 5600 XT is the best or which is the fastest out there.
-My only real concern at this point is AMD’s drivers and the fact that you may need to flash the BIOS to “unlock” the faster speeds.
-The RX 5600 XT is a good graphics card, just like the RX 5700 XT.
-But it seems AMD is messing it up, at least at this time.
-Hopefully all will be fixed soon.
+My only real concern is the fact that you may need to flash the BIOS with some variants or models just to “unlock” the faster speeds.
+If you want to play it safe, better get an RX 5600 XT with 14Gbps memory speed out of the box.